 Fortunately, social norms can shift over time.
 But changing them requires deep commitment from a range of stakeholders: family members, male allies, communities, schools, policymakers, organizations, and other champions of girls’ development.

 Working with local partners, ICRW mobilizes these stakeholders into networks that together create an “ecosystem” to support the equitable development of both girls and boys.
-During this event, the first in ICRW’s 45th anniversary series, speakers from across our global platform and youth leaders will discuss illustrative examples of how to disrupt barriers and support systemic change.
+During this event, the first in ICRW’s 45th anniversary series, speakers from across our global platform and youth leaders discussed illustrative examples of how to disrupt barriers and support systemic change.

 Reshaping the World of Work for Women